acuvity/mcp-servers-registry/mcp-server-google-maps/README.md

 The deployment will a Kubernetes service with a `healthPort`, that is used for liveness probes and readiness probes.
 This health port can also be used by the monitoring stack of your choice and exposes metrics under the `/metrics` path.

+See full charts [Readme](https://github.com/acuvity/mcp-servers-registry/mcp-server-google-maps/charts/mcp-server-google-maps/README.md) for more details about settings.

 </details>